-vi.
+- vi.
 Training.
 The normal workday and/or workweek for SAS may be modified to accommodate training or educational requirements.
 Such modifications shall not be made unless the employee is given 5 working days notice.
-Employees required to attend approved training shall be compensated at the assigned shift rate of pay.
+Employees required to attend approved training shall be compensated at the assigned shift rate of pay. - vii.

-vii.
 Percentage of Part-time Security Access Specialists.
 The Employer has the ability to employ up to 25% of the bargaining unit as Part-time Security Access Specialists.
 In the event that the Employer determines a need for a new full time Security Access Specialist, then the most senior Part-time Security Access Specialist will have the right of first refusal for that position.
 The Employer will also consider converting a Part-time Security Access Specialist to a Security Access Specialist position if the Part-time Security Access Specialist employee works more than 1664 hours over the course of a calendar year, not including trades/pickups of another SAS's hours without trading back the same hours.
-After the transition process described in MOU - Transition to Security Access Specialist, the Employer will maintain staffing of part-time up to this percentage through hiring and volunteers.
+After the transition process described in MOU Transition to Security Access Specialist, the Employer will maintain staffing of part-time up to this percentage through hiring and volunteers.

 Section 10.
 Direct Deposit.
-As a condition of employment, all employees who currently have direct deposit, and all employees HIRED AFTER December 31, 2019, are required to participate in the Port's direct deposit program for payroll purposes.
-Those that choose not to participate in the Port's direct deposit program, must sign the application to receive a pay card in lieu of direct deposit, or may request a physical check.
+As a condition of employment, all employees are required to participate in the Port's direct deposit program for payroll purposes.